jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (b) that the notice of details of the traffic fine in respect of which the order is imposed and the amount owing on that fine will be served on the defendant either at the same time as the order is served or as soon as practicable after the order is served; and
   (c) that the order will stay in effect until the defendant's obligation to pay the traffic fine is discharged by payment in full or remission in full, or until it is resolved; and
   (d) that, immediately after the order takes effect, any driver licence held by the defendant, including any limited licence issued under section 105, is suspended until the driver licence stop order is cancelled in accordance with section 91G or terminated in accordance with section 91H; and
-  (e) that if the order is served personally by an employee or agent of the Ministry of Justice or by an enforcement officer (including at the roadside), the defendant must surrender any driver licence held by the defendant to that employee, agent, or enforcement officer; and
+  (e) that if the order is served personally by an employee or agent of the Ministry of Justice or by an enforcement officer (including at the roadside), the defendant must surrender any physical driver licence held by the defendant to that employee, agent, or enforcement officer; and
-  (f) that if the order is served, but is not served personally, the defendant must post or deliver any driver licence held by the defendant to an employee or agent of the Ministry of Justice at an office of that Ministry or at the District Court; and
+  (f) that if the order is served, but is not served personally, the defendant must post or deliver any physical driver licence held by the defendant to an employee or agent of the Ministry of Justice at an office of that Ministry or at the District Court; and
   (g) if the defendant does not hold a current driver licence when the order takes effect, that—
     (i) the defendant is disqualified from holding or obtaining a driver licence (including any limited licence) until the driver licence stop order is cancelled in accordance with section 91G or terminated in accordance with section 91H; and
     (ii) if the defendant is authorised to obtain a limited licence, the limited licence may not be issued by the Director until the driver licence stop order is so cancelled or terminated.